 Insurance has become a true foundational necessity in our society.
 Individuals and businesses have come to rely on it, but more importantly for job stability, all banks and lending institutions absolutely require it.
 Take home insurance, for instance — no bank will offer a home mortgage without insurance in place.
 Even if the homeowner defaults, the mortgage company takes over payments or has their own policy for the home.
-The same is true in every area of insurance — liability, workers’ compensation, automobile, marine insurance, et all.
-Moreover, losses occur regardless of the economy.
+The same is true in every area of insurance — liability, workers’ compensation, automobile, marine insurance, etc. Moreover, losses occur regardless of the economy.
 Hurricanes don’t care if we’re in a recession.
 Kitchen fires don’t care if the economy shifts.
 Auto accidents happen regardless.
-And insurance adjusters are needed to adjust these losses, all across the country, all year round.
+And insurance adjusters are needed to work these claims, all across the country, year round.

 Imagine a job where you can come and go as you please — if you get restless in your office, you can switch things up and go handle some outdoor claims.
 If it’s pouring rain, just do your computer-based work for the day.
 Work from your home or an office suite.
 Go out on the road, or work locally.
 Work alone or with people you enjoy.
 Interact with people on your claims, or take a quiet day to catch up on paperwork and plan your next route of claims.
 Set your own hours.
 Work a four-day or a seven-day work week.
 An independent insurance adjuster has, we believe, the ideal work environment — the one of his making!

-Insurance Adjusting is one of the rare fortunate lines of work that are both rewarding and lucrative.
+Insurance Adjusting is one of the rare careers that are both rewarding and lucrative.
 An adjuster’s job is truly the business of helping people get back on their feet after they’ve suffered a loss, and he or she is well paid for it.
 When someone has lost their home to a catastrophic fire, or their valuable belongings to theft, adjusters inspect the loss, assess the damage and help put people back on their feet.
-Moreover, unlike the door-to-door salesperson, when they arrive at location people are almost without exception very happy to see them.
+Moreover, unlike the door-to-door salesperson, when an Adjuster arrives at your home or business, people are always happy to see them.
 It’s a great feeling to provide generously for your family by helping people in their hour of need.

-#6 Flexibility As an independent adjuster, you can pick and choose for which companies you’ll handle claims; you can even handle claims for multiple companies.
+As an independent adjuster, you can pick and choose which companies you’ll work claims for; you can even handle claims for multiple companies.
 This allows you to schedule claim investigation at convenient times, or on convenient days of the week.
 The necessary paperwork for those claims can be done at any time of the day or night.
 In other words, claims work can be scheduled around the most important things in your life.
 Provided claims are handled in a timely manner, you’re free to be as flexible as you want with your schedule.

-#9 Travel Opportunities Catastrophe or “CAT” losses occur virtually everywhere.
-Although some prefer a career doing “daily claims” in their own hometown, CAT adjusters can choose to travel frequently throughout the country and even to foreign countries to assess and handle claims.
+Catastrophe or “CAT” losses occur virtually everywhere.
+Although some prefer a career doing “daily claims” in their own hometown, CAT adjusters can choose to travel frequently throughout the country to assess and handle claims.
 Insurance adjusters end up enjoying and exploring our country in a way few other professions allow.
-Not only do they travel all over, they also get to stay for a while – usually weeks or months, but occasionally, for longer.
+Not only do they travel all over, they also get to stay for a while – usually weeks or months, but occasionally longer.